VolkanSah/Text-to-Speech-PyGUI-for-Whisper/README.md

 1. Enter the text you want to convert to speech.
 2. Select the voice from the dropdown menu.
 3. Click "Generate Speech" to create the speech.
-After finished work, you can save the speech_file whre you want.
+Once finished, you can save the speech file wherever you want.

 ## License